opengeospatial/OGC-Web-API-Guidelines/README.md

 Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any other origins (domain, scheme, or port) than its own from which a browser should permit loading of resources.
 (Mozilla, 2021)

-This approach provides the ability to overcome the security restrictions introduced by the Same-Origin Policy (https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) applied by the Web Browser to JavaScript based applications when trying to access your Web API.
+This approach provides the ability to overcome the security restrictions introduced by the Same-Origin Policy (https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) applied by the Web Browser, for example to JavaScript based applications when trying to access the Web API.

 As identified in W3C CORS, in cross origin cases, the HTTP request carries specific HTTP headers and it is expected by the Web Browser that associated HTTP response headers exist in the response.
 Otherwise the processing stops.
 An example of a cross-origin request: the front-end JavaScript code served from https://domain-a.com uses XMLHttpRequest to make a request for https://domain-b.com/data.json.